grodansparadis/vscp-espnow/README.md

 Alpha nodes can connect with a MQTT HUB to send/receive VSCP events.

-Alpha nodes have a VSCP tcp/ip link interface that can be used for sending and receiving of VSCP events.
+Alpha nodes optionally have a VSCP tcp/ip link interface that can be used for sending and receiving of VSCP events as an alternative to the MQTT link.

 Remote logging is possible to setup for udp, tcp/ip, web and MQTT.

-Alpha nodes implement registers and can be configured and controlled using VSCP events.
-A VSCP MDF file describe the node for higher level software.
+Alpha nodes implement [VSCP registers](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_register_abstraction_model) and have an optional [decision matrix](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_decision_matrix) and can be configured and controlled using VSCP events.
+A VSCP [MDF file](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_module_description_file) describe the node for higher level software.

 Alpha nodes can act as a relay node to extend range.

 All alpha nodes have an init button.

-- A short press enable the node to securely pair with other nodes, transferring encryption key and channel to work on.
+- A short press enable the node to securely pair with other nodes, transferring encryption key and a common communication channel to work on.
 - A long press (more than 3 seconds) reset the node to factory defaults.
+This forget wifi provision data and a new provisioning is needed.
-- A double click on the button forget wifi provision data and a need provisioning is needed.
+- A double click on the button starts wifi provisioning using BLE.

 Alpha nodes have a status led that should be green and give status information about the device.

 - Blinking.
 Node is connecting to wifi access point or needs provisioning.
 - Steady on.
 Node is connected.
--
+- tbd

 # Beta-nodes
 Beta nodes are nodes that are always powered.
 They communicate using VSCP over esp-now and connect to alpha nodes, other beta nodes and gamma-nodes.

 Beta nodes are paired with Alpha-nodes to be part of a communication cluster.

-Beta nodes can send log information on different levels for debugging and diagnostics.
+Beta nodes can send log information on different levels for remote debugging and diagnostics.

-Alpha nodes implement registers and can be configured and controlled using VSCP events.
-A VSCP MDF file describe the node for higher level software.
+Beta nodes implement [VSCP registers](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_register_abstraction_model) and have an optional [decision matrix](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_decision_matrix) and can be configured and controlled using VSCP events.
+A VSCP [MDF file](https://grodansparadis.github.io/vscp-doc-spec/#/./vscp_module_description_file) describe the node for higher level software.

 Beta nodes can act as a relay node to extend range.

 All alpha nodes have an init button.

-- A short press enable the node to securely pair with an Alpha node that is set in pairing mode, transferring encryption key and channel to work on.
+- A short press enable the node to securely pair with an Alpha node that is set in pairing mode, transferring encryption key and a common communication channel to work on.
 - A long press (more than 3 seconds) reset the node to factory defaults.
 - A double click on the button enable the node to receive OTA firmware from an initiating (typically Alpha-node) node.